Shaienn/http_server/Readme.md

 #### How to use

 Go to the `http_server` folder and do `make run`.
 When application is compiled and started the functionality can be tested from any `http` client including standard web-browser by using the `http://localhost:8000/` request.
+The file `/tmp/download_test` will be created during of compilation (it is defined in Makefile).

 ### HTTP server test stand